220523-Java-React/alchemy_p2/README.md

 The backend of this application will use RESTful Java API to leverage the Spring Framework while the frontend UI will be built with React.

-Some notable frameworks include: Spring (Spring MVC, Spring DATA JPA, Spring Web, Spring Boot DEV Tools, Spring Security) Log4J, JUnit, and Swagger
+Some notable frameworks include: Spring (Spring MVC, Spring DATA JPA, Spring Web, Spring Boot DEV Tools, Spring Security) Log4J, JUnit, and OpenAPI

 ## User Stories
 - [ ] NonUsers can create an account and login